cnp3/ebook/principles/dv.rst

    Count to infinity problem

-After having detected the failure, router `B` sends its distance vectors :
+After having detected the failure, router `B` sends its distance vectors:

  - :math:`[A=\infty,B=0,C=\infty,E=1]` to router `C`
  - :math:`[A=\infty,B=0,C=1,E=\infty]` to router `E`